LukeSmithxyz/based.cooking/src/australian-snags.md

 3. Add oil of your choice to the hotplate then add the onions
 4. Use your tongs to toss the onions until they are golden brown
 5. When the onions are golden brown turn off the hotplate
-6. When the sausages are cooked, butter the bread then add a sausage
+6. When the sausages are cooked, butter the bread then add a sausage (optionally split)
-7. Add tomato sauce and onions on top
+7. Add onions then tomato sauce on top
 8. Enjoy and serve to everyone

-;tags: basic snack traditional
+;tags: basic snack traditional australian